urn42/Ruby-Experiments/README.md

 Ruby-Experiments
 ================
-A place to keep little ruby experiements
+A place to keep little ruby experiments

 They don't MEAN anything.
 They're just for fun, and for trying out things like loops.